 Instructions

-Cook the pasta – Bring a large pot of salted water to the boil and cook the pasta according to the packet instructions, less 1 minute (the pasta will continue cooking in the sauce).
+Cook the pasta – Bring a large pot of salted water to the boil and cook the pasta according to the packet instructions, minus 1 minute (the pasta will continue cooking in the sauce).
 Reserve 125 ml (½ cup) of the pasta cooking water (use a mug to ladle the water out prior to draining).
 Drain the pasta and, if preparing it earlier than the sauce, rinse the pasta in cold water to stop the cooking process (and to stop the pasta sticking together).

-Cook the bacon – Meanwhile, add the bacon to a large, deep, heavy-based frying pan over medium–high heat (no oil required).
+Cook the bacon – Meanwhile, add the bacon to a large deep heavy-based frying pan over medium–high heat (no oil required).
 Cook, stirring, for 2–3 minutes until crispy.
 Remove from the pan.
 Use half of the reserved pasta cooking water to deglaze the pan and scrape up any sticky bits.

 Caramelise the onion – Reduce the heat to medium and add the butter and onion to the pan.
 Cook, stirring regularly, for 10–12 minutes until the onion is very caramelised and golden brown.
 Add more water as needed to help scrape up any sticky bits.
 The water will help to steam the onion and stop it burning.